-Summary: Just the same way DBT is installed from an installer package (an .msi file), you install the Shared License Service from its installer,
+Summary: Just the same way most Duxbury programs are installed from an installer package (an .msi file), you install the Shared License Service from its installer,

-duxsls-0100.msi (Note: version number may change).
+duxsls-0100.msi (Note: the version number is subject to change).
 When you complete the installation, the network license-sharing service starts up.
-This service allows other machines on the network to obtain their DBT activations from your server.
+This service allows other machines on the network to obtain their activations from your server.

-The Editor: If your installation includes multiple versions of DBT, or includes other Duxbury products like NimPro, or uses third-party software that is activated using Sheriff, you need to configure them using the SLS Editor.
-Even if you have no complications, you invoke the Editor to build the required initialization files and to start the service.
+The Editor: If your installation includes multiple versions of DBT, or includes other Duxbury products like NimPro, or uses third-party software that is activated using Sheriff, you need to configure them to work in concert through the SLS Editor.
+Even if you have no complications, you still invoke the Editor in order to build the required initialization files and to start the service.

-On this same screen, the Editor provides a list of checkboxes for you to indicate which Duxbury products you wish to share from this server.
-In the most common case, that list contains only the single version of DBT that you have just installed and activated.
+On this same screen, the Editor provides a list of check boxes where you indicate which Duxbury products you wish to share from this server.
+In the most common case, that list contains only a single version of DBT that you have just installed and activated, or the combination of DBT and NimPro.
 In the most complicated case, the list may include several Duxbury products and versions, or even third-party software.